utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 Stage files
 ^^^^^^^^^^^
-The commands below demonstrate a typical way of commiting files to the repository.
+The commands below demonstrate a typical way of committing files to the repository.

 .. code-block:: shell